-Halloween is just around the corner, and as you make preparations, you may be interested to know that this holiday has ancient origins in Ireland.
+Halloween is a day away, and as you make preparations for what proves to be the most unusual Halloween of your lifetime, you may be interested to know of its history.
+This holiday has ancient origins in Ireland.
 It was originally called Samhain (summers end), and the day marked the end of the harvest season for Celtic farmers.

 We can thank Irish immigrants for Halloween who brought their traditions to America.
 They did need to adapt to their new surroundings.
 For example, large turnips were originally hollowed out as Jack o Lanterns but pumpkins were available and so much easier to carve.
 The lanterns were displayed on window sills to ward off any evil spirits.
 The practise originated from an Irish myth about a man nicknamed “Stingy Jack.”
 Check out history.com to learn more about the legend of Jack.

 While most of us think of this day as a pagan holiday, it does have religious connections.
 The root word of Halloween – ”hallow” – means ”holy.”
 The suffix “een” is an abbreviation of “evening.”
 It refers to the Eve of All Hallows, the night before the Christian holy day that honours saintly people of the past.
 All Saints’ Day on Nov.
 1, which is followed by All Souls’ Day on Nov.
 2. “Souling” was the original trick-or-treat activity held around the same time.

 Halloween Traditions in the UK

 Throughout Britain, Halloween has traditionally been celebrated with parties where guests are often expected to arrive in costume.
 In the 1920s those costumes would have been handmade.
 The upper classes would hold costume balls; downstairs affairs would be less formal.
 Children’s games including bobbing for apples and telling ghost stories.

 Halloween is more than just candy.
 Celebrate Halloween as they do in the UK with traditional dishes.